-C. Stakes are set at all new cross culverts which indicate the location and elevation of the inlet and outlet of the culvert.
+C. Stakes are set at all new centerline culverts which indicate the location and elevation of the inlet and outlet ends of the culvert.

-D. Additional stakes are set in various areas for curb and gutter and storm sewer construction and other special construction items.
+D. Additional stakes are set in various areas for curb and gutter, storm sewer construction, and other special construction items.

 Stakes (blue tops) are set on the new highway centerline and shoulder line every 100 feet (minimum) and driven to the elevation indicated in the construction plans.
 The "blue tops" are then used by the contractor to perform the final finish to the new highway prior to constructing the aggregate base and bituminous surface materials.